 Economic Variables

-Human population density is expected to have a positive impact on both the values of wetland regulating and provisioning ecosystem services.
-(Brander et al. 2013).
-To calculate human population density, we used a 1 km resolution of gridded human population layer of the world from the year 2015 that modeled the distribution of human populations using counts and densities (CIESIN, 2017) and extracted the relative population density for each study location using bilinear interpolation with ArcGIS 10.5.
+Human population density is expected to have a positive impact on both the values of wetland regulating and provisioning ecosystem services (Brander et al. 2013).
+To calculate human population density, we used a global gridded human population layer (1 km resolution) that modeled the distribution of human population using counts and densities in 2015 (CIESIN, 2017), and extracted the relative population density for each study location using bilinear interpolation with ArcGIS 10.5.
 Six study locations provided no data because the coordinates overlapped ‘no data' cells.
 For these, we calculated human population density by extracting the nearest density available to that point.

-The income level of a country is expected to have a positive effect on the value of wetland ecosystem services, both provisioning and regulating services (Brundtland 1987; Brander et al. 2006; De Groot et al. 2012; and Peimer et al. 2017) since higher levels of wealth are positively correlated with social willingness-to-pay.
-For this study, we used binary variables high-income and low-income as independent variables to group countries in the study into income groups.
-The high-income variable was given a value 1 if the gross national income (GNI) in current 2019 USD was greater than 12,535 and 0 otherwise (Serajuddin and Hamadeh, 2021).
-Similarly, the low-income variable was given a value 1 if the gross national income (GNI) in current 2019 USD was less than 1,036.
+The income level of a country is expected to have a positive effect on the value of both provisioning and regulating services (Brundtland 1987; Brander et al. 2006; De Groot et al. 2012; and Peimer et al. 2017) since higher levels of wealth are positively correlated with social willingness-to-pay.
+For this variable, we used a high-income and low-income binary class to group countries into two income groups.
+The high-income variable was given a value 1 if the gross national income (GNI) in current 2019 USD was greater than $12,535 and 0 otherwise (Serajuddin and Hamadeh, 2021).
+Similarly, the low-income variable was given a value 1 if the GNI in current 2019 USD was less than $1,036.

 Agricultural total factor productivity (AgTFP) is a measure of the average productivity of all the inputs (land, labor, capital, and material resources) used in the production of crops and livestock (Economic Research Service, 2019).
-The reference period of the AgTFP is 2015 (AgTFP = 100) such that AgTFP value of 120 in 2016 shows that over the 1-year AgTFP has increased by 20%.
-Higher values of AgTFP could mean a more profitable agricultural industry, which could pose a threat to the area covered by wetlands on agricultural lands (van Asselen et al. 2013) since land allocated to wetlands will impose a higher opportunity cost on land managers.
+The reference period of the AgTFP is 2015 (AgTFP = 100) such that AgTFP value of 120 in 2016 shows that over the 1-year, AgTFP has increased by 20%.
+Higher values of AgTFP could mean a more profitable agricultural industry, which could pose a threat to wetlands (van Asselen et al. 2013) since land allocated to wetlands will impose a higher opportunity cost on land managers.
 Therefore, agricultural productivity is predicted to have a negative effect on wetland ecosystem values (provisioning and regulating) through the reduced quality transmission mechanism.

 Biodiversity Variables